JoeNg93/fuzzy-new-file/README.md

 Options:
-  --version        Show version number                                 [boolean] --help           Show help                                           [boolean] --root           Root folder where autocomplete will list its subdirectories
+  --version        Show version number                                 [boolean] --help           Show help                                           [boolean] --root           Root folder where autocomplete will list its subdirectories.
-                               [default: "<your-current-working-directory>"]
-  --no-ignore-vcs  Show search results from files and directories that would
-                   otherwise be ignored by '.gitignore' files   [default: false]
+                   Default is current working directory --no-ignore-vcs  Show search results from files and directories that would otherwise be ignored by '.gitignore' files   [default: false]
 ```